Frequently Asked Questions

 Will case conferences and/or hearings use caucusing?

-No. The Safety, Licensing Appeals and Standards Tribunals Ontario and its tribunals do not utilize a caucusing model (speaking to parties separately).
+No. LAT does not utilize a caucusing model (speaking to parties separately).

 All parties must be present during any conversation to ensure transparency.